lana-k/sqliteviz/Graph.md

   `Variable` allows you to choose a field by which the color will be determined.
   With this option you can also choose if the color value should be taken directly or mapped to a color palette.
   `Direct` mode means that in JSON representing a node, the value available by the selected field will be used as a color.
-  The color value can be set in different ways:
+  The color value in the JSON can be set in different ways:

   **As Hex, 8-digit (RGBA) Hex**
   ```